Data Science Academy

 Session topics may include:

-- Foundations of probabilities and statistics
+• Foundations of probability and statistics (LLN/CLT, intervals, tests)

 Eligibility